-Metal Braces need no introduction.
-We use Damon braces.
-They create less discomfort, move teeth more gently and produce beautiful results.
+Metal Damon Braces are smaller than traditional braces, create less discomfort, move teeth more gently and produce beautiful results.

-Clear Braces feature brackets made of ceramic or composite materials which blend in with your teeth, making them harder to notice.
+Clear Damon Braces feature brackets made of ceramic material which blend in with your teeth, making them harder to notice.
 They're suitable in many situations, but they cost a little more.

 Clear Aligners or Invisalign are a series of removable, clear plastic trays that gradually straighten teeth as they're worn (for 22 hours per day).
 They now come with special features — like compliance indicators to tell how often you've been wearing them.
 The advantage: they're practically invisible!